jamesmaltes/Web-and-Database-Programming/README.md

 I have decided to change the app to create a "reservation" as a sort of log to indicate that a person wishes to encapsulate themselves after death.

-This person has to have a profile before they can create a reseration.
+This person has to have a profile before they can create a reservation.

 Family and friends may log back into the initial account to write "messages" on this reservation to this person in the hopes that if they are revived somewhere down the line, they may be able to view the messages.
 <pre>
 </pre>

 **<h1>Current Bugs / Issues:</h1>**
-If a profile is attemped to be deleted before all reservations and messages are deleted, there will be an error due to the child rows (reservations, labels) in SQL referencing the parent row (users).
+If a profile is attemped to be deleted before all reservations and messages are deleted, there will be an error due to the child rows (reservations, labels) in mySQL referencing the parent row (users).

 Every time the link "Reserve a Slot" is pressed no matter if the user has a reservation already, they will be taken to "reservation.html".
 They must click on "reserve now:" again in order to view the messages if they leave the "labels.html" page.